spectrocloud/librarium/content/docs/09-registries-and-packs/6-helm-charts.md

 # Add a Helm Chart Registry to Palette

-To add your private Helm Chart Registry to Palette:
+To add your private Helm Chart registry to Palette:

 1. Log in to Palette as a Tenant administrator.